Ranjeet116966/Codeforces-visualizer/README.md

 ## How to run

 - Open android studio, and select File->New->import from version control(github).
-- Paste the git clone link you copied in step 2.
+- Paste the git repository url in android studio.
 - Wait for all the files to get synced.
 - Your app is ready to run in android studio.